[?] Subscribe To This Site

 The banning of smoking in public environments have partly given rise to the popularity of e-cigarettes and non-tobacco cigarettes and products such as nicotine water.

 Society will increasingly begin to question the judgment of an individual who utterly disregards clearly such well known dangers of smoking.
 This important driver will possibly drive public-smoking underground out of shame.
 It will not be an overnight outcome.
 It will certainly take root as society's concerns change.
-We all know that health concerns are on the increase worldwide.
+We all know that health consciousness is on the increase worldwide.

 The following bans in public places can be expected.